 Runner-Up, Best Budget: Stand-Up Paddle Board at Amazon

-"Constructed out of military grade material so it's durable, yet lightweight enough for beginners to handle."
+"It's durable yet lightweight enough for beginners to handle."

 Best for Beginners: Retrospec Weekender Inflatable at Amazon